arunumd/Phone-Number-to-Word/README.md

 correspond to the number `2`.
 Similarly the alphabets `P, Q, R, S` correspond to the number `7`.

 Thus if we are given a number `72227727`, there could be many ways we can generate words from this sequence.
-The following sre some possibilities :
+The following are some possibilities :
 - `PBACRQAS`
 - `QCABSPCP`
 - `SAAAPRAQ`